+Source: Lapop, 2017 and 2019.

-The two indexes were in the sequence standardized to scales of 0 and 1 and used as dependent variables in regression models that have in the ethnic group its main predictor.
-The effects of this demographic measure are controlled by education, family income, gender, age and year of the research.
-Given the centrality of educational control over different dimensions of political culture, we also propose interactions between ethnic group and education.
-The equations of the estimated model are:
+The two indexes were standardized to a 0 to 1 scale and used as dependent variables in regression models controlling for education, family income, gender, age, and survey year.
+Given the importance of education throughout different dimensions of political culture, we also propose interactions between ethnic group and education.
+The equations of the estimated models are:

-Yi=FormaçãoSuperiori+Etnicoi+RendaFamiliari+Femininai+Anoi+Idadei+ui

-Yi=FormaçãoSuperiori+Etnicoi+FormaçãoSuperiori*Etnicoi+RendaFamiliari+Femininai+Anoi+Idadei+ui
+Yi=Universityi+Ethnicityi+Incomei+Femalei+Yeari+Agei+ui

+Yi=Universityi+Etnicityi+Universityi*Ethnicity+Incomei+Femalei+Yeari+Agei+ui

-Where Yi and the COPI or IC index and education, ethnic, family income, gender and year are dummy Table 2 shows the proportions or, in the case of age, mean, of these variables.
+Where Yi is one of the indices, COPI or CI, University is a dummy variable for an undergraduate degree, Ethnicity is a vector of dummy variables for ethnicity, Income is a vector of dummy variables for income, Female is a dummy for women, Age is the age, and year is a 2019 dummy.
+Table 2 shows the proportions or, in the case of age, mean, of these variables.

 Results

 Table 2 presents the descriptive statistics of the independent variables used in the models and indexes.
-Tabelas 1- X apresentam os resultados de análise fatorial, e as estatísticas descritivas das variáveis usados na analise fatorial e nos modelos de regressão.
-Na análise fatorial, identificamos cargas fatorais suficientes para identificar um componente reunindo entre as variáveis usadas para criar os índices.

-Tabela 1.
-Resultados de Análise Fatorial, Cargas fatoriais